xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/updating_modules.md

 redirect_from:
   - /general_setup/managing_modules/updating_modules.html
 ---
-In X-Cart notifications on the available addon updates are automatically uploaded to the store admin area and are displayed as follows:
+In X-Cart, notifications about any addon updates available to you automatically appear in your store Admin area:

 * as a banner in the header:
   ![top-banner.png]({{site.baseurl}}/attachments/ref_5Xj7bOA6/top-banner.png)